Representation theory of mirabolic quantum $\mathfrak{sl}_n$: Verma module type constructions

+\begin{remark} Consider the subalgebra $MU(n)^+\sub MU(n)$ generated by all the $e_i$'s and the degree zero subspace $MU(n)_{\bold{0}}$ with respect to the grading in Remark~\ref{rem:grading}.
+Then, it is possible to view the representation $V_{\lambda, r}$ as being induced from a one-dimensional representation of $MU(n)^+$, but we won't be needing that perspective here. \end{remark}

-We recall the construction of the standard modules for the usual quantum group $\uvsln$.
-For any weight $\lambda$, there exists a universal highest weight module or Verma module $M_{\lambda}$.
-Furthermore, this module is simple if and only if $\lambda$ is not a dominant weight.
-If $\lambda$ is a dominant weight, then this module has a unique finite dimensional quotient, which exactly happens to be the simple module $L_{\lambda}$ having highest weight $\lambda$.
+We can construct another universal $MU(n)$-representation more directly from the theory of $\uvsln$-representations: for any weight $\lambda$, there exists a universal highest weight $\uvsln$-representation, or Verma module, $M_{\lambda}$.
+If $\lambda$ is an integral dominant weight, then $M_{\lambda}$ has a unique finite dimensional quotient, which is isomorphic to the simple highest weight module $L_{\lambda}$.